Koncos01/Retail-sales-analysis-SQL-and-Power-BI/README.md

-# Retail-sales analysis SQL and Power-BI
+# Retail sales analysis SQL and Power-BI
 Regional sales analysis using MySQL for ETL and Power BI for visualization.

 # Regional Sales Analysis Project